 <datasource>service='pg_qtibia' sslmode=disable key='id' srid=3844 type=LineString table="public"."pipe" (geom) sql=</datasource> <keywordList> <value></value> </keywordList> <layername>pipes</layername>

 You can test these requests in the browser after you point them to where you downloaded the test project:

 - This one works good every time as it points to the sqlite only project:

 This one points to the postgis layer project and it works good JUST FOR THE FIRST REQUEST:

 If you drop the ELSE rule from the pipe styling you will get empty image from the second request on.

-#3 Updated by Tudor Bărăscu almost 4 years ago
+#3 Updated by Tudor Bărăscu about 4 years ago

 - File qgis_bug_test_data.zip added

 I'm attaching simpler test data (project + sqlite source), please use this one.

 You can replicate with the same request.